 The Three Percenters were formed in 2008 by Oath Keepers member Michael “Mike” Brian Vanderboegh.
-The two groups are loosely yet not officially connected.
-According to their official website, “‘The Three Percenters – Original’ is a national organization made up of patriotic citizens who love their country, their freedoms, and their liberty.
+They are the second of the two largest and most well-known elements of the Patriot Movement.
+The two groups (Oath Keepers and Three Percenters) are loosely yet not officially connected.
+According to their website, “‘The Three Percenters – Original’ is a national organization made up of patriotic citizens who love their country, their freedoms, and their liberty.
 We are committed to standing against and exposing corruption and injustice.”

 When it comes to values and ideology, the Three Percenters share similar goals to the Oath Keepers, primarily the defence of the Second Amendment, anti-government sentiment, and promotion of an armed and politically informed public.
 They do not claim to be a militia and have chapters spanning across the country.
 The term “3 Percenter” has its roots in the groups claim that only 3% of the population fought against the British in the Revolutionary War.

-These two organisations are part of a national community involving smaller militias, although most of them are active in the Midwest and South.
+These two organisations are part of a national community involving smaller militias, all falling under the umbrella of the Patriot Movement, although most of them are active in the Northwest, Midwest and South.
 Collectively, these groups are currently a part of the national conversation in the US, primarily considering recent actions during the ongoing social unrest.

 It is not much of a secret, but America is having some issues right now.
 Ever since the controversial 2016 election of President Donald J. Trump, there has been an ever-growing divide between political ideologies and social justice views.
 Tribalism and deeply rooted beliefs have manifested themselves in demonstrations and protests in rebellion against the Trump Administration, as well as counter-protests in support.